Select Page

 In September 2020, the school houses were re-named to give a more diverse representation of our school community.
 This was a long process which began in October 2019 and involved all students being given the opportunity to research new figures to represent the houses and ended with a vote from a shortlist.

-Ofosu-Asare House (formally Drake House)
+Ofosu-Asare House (formerly Drake House)

 Head of House: VACANCY